blackbaud/skyux-icons/README.md

 - Unzip the contents of the downloaded file and drop them in this project's `src` folder, overwriting any existing files.

+- Update the `metadata.json` file at the root of this project with your added or updated icons, following the existing pattern in that file.
+Each new icon should be listed in this file with a `usage` property which lists the scenarios where the new icon should be used.
+Documentation is generated from this file, so if an icon is not listed, it will not be listed in the documentation and therefore hidden from consumers.
+If you are deprecating an icon, you can remove it from the list which will remove it from the documentation but not affect any code that already uses this icon.
+This is a way to "remove" an icon while not breaking existing consumers.

 - Commit your changes to your branch and push them to GitHub, then create a pull request so they can be reviewed.

 - Your work is now done.
 The owners of this repo will handle reviewing, merging and releasing your changes.